 When Your Products Failed Inspection

-Have you image that with importing from China: Lead-time is tight as ever.
+Have you imagine that with importing from China: Lead-time is tight as ever.

-Well, you already know that lead-times are always tight, customer or marketing chase you with a certain date, and factory delays are generally out of your control. but when you received a failed inspection report, your decisions and actions will directly influence not only the current order, but also how the factory/vendor should to working with solve the problem in the future.
+Well, you already know that lead-times are always tight, customer or marketing chase you with a certain date, and factory delays are generally out of your control. but when you received a failed inspection report, your decisions and actions will directly influence not only the current order but also how the factory/vendor should work with solving the problem in the future.